tubesandlube/blimp/commands.md

     --cap-add=[]               Add Linux capabilities
     --cap-drop=[]              Drop Linux capabilities
-    --cidfile=""               Write the container ID to the file --cpuset=""                CPUs in which to allow execution (0-3, 0,1) -d, --detach=false         Detached mode: run the container in the background and print the new container ID --device=[]                Add a host device to the container (e.g. --device=/dev/sdc:/dev/xvdc:rwm)
+    --cidfile=""               Write the container ID to the file --command=""               Overwrite the default COMMAND of the image --cpuset=""                CPUs in which to allow execution (0-3, 0,1) -d, --detach=false         Detached mode: run the container in the background and print the new container ID --device=[]                Add a host device to the container (e.g. --device=/dev/sdc:/dev/xvdc:rwm)